react-component/form/README.md

 ### validateFields([fieldNames: String[]], [options: Object], callback: Function(errors, values))

-Validate and get fields value by fieldNames. options is the same as validate method of [async-validator](https://github.com/yiminghe/async-validator).
+Validate and get fields value by fieldNames.

+options is the same as validate method of [async-validator](https://github.com/yiminghe/async-validator). add a new force member.

+#### options.force: Boolean

+Defaults to false.
+Whether to validate fields which have been validated(caused by validateTrigger).

 ### getFieldError(name): String[]